StreetStrider/fluh/readme.md

 * You can skip values, returning `Nothing`, works like `filter`.
 Further dependencies will not be touched.
 * It is better to not performing side-effects inside `join`'s transformer.
-It is possible but it's better to do it as effect.
+It is possible but it's better to do it as an effect.

 ```js
 var a = Bud()